swiss-territorial-data-lab/proj-dqry/README.md

 ## Hardware and OS requirements

-The entire workflow has been run on with Ubuntu 20.04 OS on a GPU machine with 32 Gbits RAM.
+The entire workflow has been run with Ubuntu 20.04 OS on a GPU machine with 32 Gbits RAM.
 The main limitation is the number of tiles to proceed.
 The provided requirements stand for a zoom level equal to or below 16 and for an AoI corresponding to SWISSIMAGE acquisition footprints (about a third of Switzerland surface max).
 For higher zoom level and/or a larger AoI, the number of tiles to process might lead to memory saturation.
 In this case either a more powerful machine will be required, or the AoI will need to be subdivided in a smaller area and the final predictions will be merged at the end.

 ## Python libraries

 The scripts have been developed by importing Python3 libraries that are listed in `requirements.in` and `requirements.txt`.
 Before starting to run scripts make sure the required Python libraries that have been used during the code development are installed, otherwise incompatibilities and errors could occur.
-A clean method to install Python libraries is to work with a virtual environment that will preserve the package dependencies.
+A clean method to install Python libraries is to work with a virtual environment preserving the package dependencies.

 * if not already done, create a dedicated Python virtual environment: